Department of Veteran Affairs Medical Center

 Department of Veteran Affairs Medical Center - Battle Creek, MI

 Department Of Veteran Affairs Medical Center is an addiction treatment center located at 5500 Armstrong Road in the 49037 zip code in Battle Creek, MI.
 It is operated by the U. S. Department of Veterans Affairs.
-Department Of Veteran Affairs Medical Center provides buprenorphine detox, administers naltrexone and methadone for pain management.
-Some of the treatment approaches used by Department Of Veteran Affairs Medical Center include motivational incentives, brief intervention services and CBT.
-Department Of Veteran Affairs Medical Center also specializes in detox services and offers inpatient alcohol detox and inpatient opioid detox.
-Department Of Veteran Affairs Medical Center provides outpatient heroin detox, outpatient heroin treatment and hospital inpatient heroin rehab.
-It also provides inpatient treatment for co-occurring mental health and heroin use, residential heroin use treatment and medical heroin detox.
+Department Of Veteran Affairs Medical Center provides methadone for pain management, relapse prevention from naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by Department Of Veteran Affairs Medical Center include motivational incentives, DBT and motivational interviewing.
+Department Of Veteran Affairs Medical Center also specializes in detox services and offers inpatient alcohol detox and inpatient heroin detox.
+Department Of Veteran Affairs Medical Center provides hospital inpatient heroin rehab, IOT and short term inpatient heroin rehab.
+It also provides residential treatment for heroin use, inpatient dual diagnosis treatment and inpatient heroin detox services.

 Address: 5500 Armstrong Road, Battle Creek, MI 49037